kaizen-ai/kaizenflow/docs/notes/code_style.md

 ## reST style

 - reST (aka re-Structured Text) style is:
-    - the most widely supported in the python commpunity
+    - the most widely supported in the python community
     - supported by all doc generation tools (e.g., epydoc, sphinx)
     - default in pycharm
     - default in pyment